-- Forms are processed in the order that they are received, but timing can also depend on when textbooks are available from the bookstore and how long it takes us to get authorization from publishers.
+- Requests are processed in the order that they are received, but timing can also depend on when textbooks are available from the bookstore and how long it takes us to get authorization from publishers.

 - If you make any changes to your class schedule, please notify us immediately so we can process the correct books for you.

 - If you receive alternative format textbooks directly from the CLASS Office, you must show proof of ownership or purchase.

 - If we can’t get an electronic file of your book through the publisher, the textbook binding will need to be cut for the pages to be scanned and converted into an electronic format.

 - You may not reproduce or share the textbook files that the CLASS Office sends you due to Copyright Law.

 There are free resources that students may be able to use for some books.
 Listed below are a few options to review.